MarkeviaJ/SQL/README.md

 # Markevia Jordan's SQL Portfolio

-## This code repositiry contains examples of SQL i've written.
+## This code repository contains examples of SQL i've written.
 Feel free to take a look and if ou have any questions, please reach out to me by email: markeviajordan@oulook.com